tchangkiat/aws-cdk-stacks/README.md

 > ❗ Prerequisite 2: After deploying the pipeline, add ALL the environment variables (found in your .env file) in the CodeBuild project which starts with `cdkpipelinePipelineBuildsyn-`.
 If you did not follow this prerequisite, you will encounter an `TypeError: Cannot read property 'length' of undefined` error when the CodeBuild project is being executed.

+> ❗ Prerequisite 3: Grant the necessary permissions to the service role used by the CodeBuild project which starts with `cdkpipelinePipelineBuildsyn-`.
+If you did not follow this prerequisite, you will encounter errors which mention that you do not have permissions to create certain stacks - apparently `npx cdk synth` helps to check whether there are enough permissions to create the stacks.

 ```bash
 cdk deploy cdk-pipeline
 ```